lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

     microk8s kubectl get pod -nprysm -w
     ```

     This command will watch for changes.
-You can monitor it until the beacon node and validator clients are all in RUNNING status.
+You can monitor it until the beacon node and validator clients are all in `Running` status.

 2. Check the log of the beacon node.